MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/concepts-query-expressions.md

 A structured query expression specifies a set of operations to evaluate against the index for the purpose of retrieving entities.
 It consists of both attribute query expressions and higher-level functions.

 Structured query expressions can either be [*automatically* generated for natural language queries](concepts-queries.md) using the [Interpret method](reference-get-interpret.md) or manually created.
-They are used by the [Evaluate method](reference-get-evaluate.md) to retrieve matching entities and by the [CalcHistogram method](reference-get-histogram.md) to calculate the distribution of attribute values for matching entities.
+They are used by the [Evaluate method](reference-get-evaluate.md) to retrieve matching entities and by the [Histogram method](reference-get-histogram.md) to calculate the distribution of attribute values for matching entities.

 See below for more information.